TheMarex/prosem/Niklaus/RandomWalk.md

 We can now use this stationary distribution to actually answer the question of a concrete value of $P_v$.

 First we need to consider that the value of $P_v$ is highly depended on how we choose the *start node*.
-We model chosing the start node as supplying an *initial distribution* to our markov chain.
+We model choosing the start node as supplying an *initial distribution* to our markov chain.

 Consider figure \ref{cyclic-graph}, which has
 $P = \left(\begin{matrix}0 & 1\\ 1 & 0\end{matrix}\right)$.